The Complete Guide to Yoga Philosophy and Anatomy

 Living the Yamas and Niyamas

-These yoga ethics are like a personal guide for living better.
-When I’m tempted to snap at someone, Ahimsa reminds me to pause and choose kindness instead.
-Here’s how you can apply them:
+These ethics are a steady compass for everyday choices.
+When I’m tempted to snap, Ahimsa nudges me to pause and pick kinder words.
+Here’s how you can bring them to life:

 Mindfulness in Everyday Moments

-Ever thought about turning daily tasks into mini meditations?
-I’ve found that focusing on small moments brings calm.
+Ever turned everyday tasks into tiny meditations?
+Paying attention to small moments brings surprising calm.
 Try these:

 Tips for Beginners